valteresj2/Quantum-comparator-circuit/README.md

 # Quantum-comparator-circuit
 This project is a quantum comparator circuit using the SDK of IBM what is qiskit in the version 0.6.1, the version of python is the 3.6.5.
+Follow the link of document about this circuit https://www.linkedin.com/pulse/introduction-quantum-computing-building-bit-array-circuit-eduardo/.

 # Limitation